RogerE/add-to-homescreen-rails/README.md

 gem 'add-to-homescreen-rails'
 ```

-You can include it by adding the following to your javascript file:
+You can include it by adding the following to your javascript application file:

 ```javascript
 //= require addtohomescreen
 ```

-And to the css file:
+And to the css application file:

 ```css
 /*